hikogui/hikogui/docs/code_style.md

  - suffix `_`: A variable after conversion to a different type.
  - suffix `_type`: A type created inside a class.
  - prefix `tt_`: A macro
+ - suffix `_cbt`: A callback-token returned when subscribing a callback.

 Private or protected member variables are prefixed with "\_", so that getter/setter member functions names will not alias with the variables.